Australia’s Foundation Finnsheep Flock

 For decades we owned thousands of sheep but we can only create a small number of new flocks per year of this unique breed now that we are retired to a smaller farm (30 rough acres where we can only run around 100 sheep).

-We usually sell groups of approx ten sheep (eg up to 6 ewes + 4 rams) to satisfy the most customers and create new flocks with a reasonable spread of genetics.
-Such a combination also allows people to’grade up’ from flocks of other breeds.
+Buying some ewes and rams together also allows people to ’grade up’ from flocks of other breeds.
 Last year’s lambs went as far afield as Qld, NSW, Tas, WA, SA - & of course, Vic.

 We have had several ewes who were still productive (in paddock conditions) at fifteen years old!